pughlab/bamgineer/docs/input_preparation.md

 ### 5. Create "exons.bed" file using whole genome coordinates of chr21 for hg19.
 The format should be tab-separated as follows:

 chromosome     chr_start_position     chr_end_position

 For instance, navigate to inputs directory and create the following file and name it "exons.bed":

 chr21     1     48129895

-***Note: the current algorithm performs uses whole genome for phasing purposes but phased exome data can be run and the exons.bed file will be the bed file used to generate the bam.
+***Note: the current algorithm uses whole genome for phasing but phased exome data can be run and the exons.bed file in that case will be the bed file used to generate the bam.
 Further updates will be made regarding phasing and bamgineering exomes.

 ### 6. Download the VCF file